Lautenschlager-id/Fromage/docs/a801api.md

 >

 >### self:requestValidationCode (  )
->Sends a validation code to the Account's e-mail.
+>Sends a validation code to the account's e-mail.
 >
 >**Returns**
 >